rolfn/blowup/README.md

 # blowup
 The package blowup only defines the user-level macro \blowUp, which can be used to upscale or downscale all pages of a document.
-It is  similar to the TeX primitive \magnification but more accurate and user-friendly.
+It is  similar to the TeX primitive \magnification but more accurate and in a user-friendly manner.

 Home page: https://github.com/rolfn/blowup